We Represent Warehouse and Distribution Workers Denied Fair Pay in Texas and New Mexico

 Off-the-Clock Work and Required Activities

 Warehouse employees are often required to complete tasks before or after their scheduled shifts.
+Employers may require mandatory overtime, but the employer pays for all hours worked and any required overtime premium.
 Under federal law, employers must pay for all time that employees are suffered or permitted to work.
 This may include:

 If these activities are not compensated, they may contribute to unpaid overtime violations.